Independent Fiber Network Upgrades 100Gbps Transport to Chicago on Core Backbone Network

 As voice, video and data services continue to move to IP, either through private or public cloud solution, these upgrades set the foundation for allowing us to continue to deliver unparalleled redundancy, low-latency and high-capacity Ethernet-over-Fiber services across our region.

-To see the most up-to-date network through Independents Fiber Network, check out our network map.
+Interested in seeing the most up-to-date network through Independents Fiber Network?